-Italy earthquake survivors: "The future is finished"
+Italy earthquake survivors: 'The future is finished'

 The town -- home to the beloved Spaghetti all'Amatriciana -- should have been full of pasta-loving foodies this weekend for the annual festival.
 But instead, locals sway through the streets -- disorientated, confused and disheveled.

-At least 281 people have died across the region -- the majority killed in this rural town -- after a 6.2-magnitude earthquake struck in the early hours of Wednesday morning.
+At least 290 people have died across the region -- authorities say at least 230 were killed in this rural town -- after a 6.2-magnitude earthquake struck in the early hours of Wednesday morning.
 Many more remain unaccounted for.

 Builder Roberto Partenza's home was pancaked by the disaster.
 He described waking up to "a huge sound."